Signal Intelligence Regiment (KONA): KONA 5

-With KONA 6 move to the west, KONA 5 organization was modified.
+With KONA 6 moved to the west, KONA 5 organization was modified.
 The Signal Intelligence Battalions were reduced to two, NAA 12 and NAA 14.
-NAA 13 which had been composed to two Stationary Intercept Companies: Feste 2 and 9, and one Long Range Signal Intelligence Company: FAK 613, was taken from KONA 5, broken up and its individual components reassigned.
+NAA 13, which had been composed of two Stationary Intercept Companies (Feste 2 and 9) and one Long Range Signal Intelligence Company (FAK 613), was taken from KONA 5, broken up and its individual components reassigned.
 Feste 2 was placed under direct supervision of Colonel Kopp; Feste 9 was shifted from Norway to Italy, where it fell under KONA 7; and NAA 12 with FAK 613 was assigned to KONA 6.
 KONA 5 was compensated for the loss of FAK 613 by the addition of FAK 626, which was taken from one of the eastern front KONA, (perhaps KONA 8) and brought to the western front.